MADANA-IO/madana-apiclient-go/docs/SubscriptionServiceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetAllObjectsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiAddFreeSubscriptionRequest struct via the builder pattern

 ### Return type